 About 40% of food produced, processed, and transported in the U.S. is wasted and ends up in our landfills.
-Food waste is a drain on our natural resources, our wallets, and our communities.
+Wasted food is a drain on our natural resources, our wallets, and our communities.

 As a nation, our taxes subsidize a large portion of our food production.
 Why waste our money?
 10% of the U.S. energy budget is spent transporting food of which we still waste 40%.
 Nationally, we spend hundreds of billions of dollars growing, processing, and disposing of food that is never eaten.